 The Florida Land Use, Cover and Forms Classification System (FLUCCS) is a hierarchical method for classifying land information with increasing levels of specificity, derived from photointerpretation of aerial data (FDOT 1999).
-Level 1 codes provide general data that divide all land use into eight broad categories, including industrial, agricultural, and wetlands.
+Level 1 codes divide land use into eight broad categories, including industrial, agricultural, and wetlands.
 Level 4 codes are more specific and contain subcategories such as extractive mining (within the Level 1 industrial classification) or row crops (under the Level 1 agricultural designation).
 Since the adoption of FLUCCS by the Florida Department of Transportation (FDOT), different state water management districts have modified their codes slightly, particularly at the finer-scale designations.
-Details of the classifications used by the District can be found in the Photo Interpretation Key for Land Use Classification (SWFWMD 2014).
+Details of the classification (SWFWMD 2014).

-In this chapter, FLUCCS Level 1 data are used to coarsely describe the watershed and Level 4 data are used to calculate the Landscape Development Index (LDI).
-Additional data regarding mandatory phosphate mined units and their reclamation status was obtained from the DEP and are also presented and discussed.
+In this chapter, FLUCCS Level 1 data are used to coarsely describe the watershed and Level 4 data are used to better describe extractive and reclaimed lands within the Urban Level 1 description and to calculate the Landscape Development Index (LDI).
+Additional data regarding mandatory phosphate mined units and their reclamation status obtained from the DEP are presented and discussed.